runarmyklebust/app-metafields/README.md

 * Gave multiple labels improved names, making it more obvious what they do.
 * Improved documentation (this file).
 * Regex force Twitter username to always begin with the @ symbol.
-* Added default settings for frontpage behavior, it now starts as checked.
+* Added default settings for front page behavior, it now starts as checked.
 * Setting for "Append site name to title" now starts out as checked.
 * Added "-" as the default page-site title separator.